 - 1/8 tsp salt

-Wash and cube sweet potatoes.
+- Wash and cube sweet potatoes.
 Toss on sheet pan with oil and taco seasoning.
-Bake in preheated oven for around 20 minutes (until they are as soft as you like them - I like them to be a little firm).
-Toss half after first 10 minutes so they cook evenly.
+Bake in preheated oven for 20 minutes.
+Toss again after first 10 minutes so they cook evenly.

 - Wash and finely mince a handful of cilantro leaves for the sauce.
 You’ll need around 2 tablespoons.

-Prep the other ingredients (cook corn in the microwave if using frozen, rinse and drain black beans, chop red cabbage, slice red pepper, dice red onion (if you find it too strong you can soak the diced onion in a bowl of cold water for a few minutes and drain well), slice avocado, cut remaining lime into wedges and wash cilantro and pull leaves off stems.
+- Prep the other ingredients (cook corn in the microwave if using frozen, rinse and drain black beans, chop red cabbage, slice red pepper, dice red onion (Note 2) slice avocado, cut remaining lime into wedges and wash cilantro and pull leaves off stems.